GoogleChrome/ip-protection/Masked-Domain-List.md

 culturedfeather.com                              | Admiral                                                        | Not Impacted By Script Blocking
 cumbersomecar.com                                | Admiral                                                        | Not Impacted By Script Blocking
 cumbersomecarpenter.com                          | Admiral                                                        | Not Impacted By Script Blocking
-curbminers.com                                   | Admiral                                                        | Entire Domain Blocked
+curbminers.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 curiouschalk.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 curioussuccess.com                               | Admiral                                                        | Not Impacted By Script Blocking
 curlycannon.com                                  | Admiral                                                        | Not Impacted By Script Blocking